xeals/lapilai/docs/content/0-index.md

 ---
 title: Translated content
 permalink: /content
+excerpt: >
+    A variety of translated content that might be useful as references during your journey, including missions and event guides.
 ---

 This section hosts a variety of translated content that might be useful as